British Eccles Cakes

 Directions

-4. Roll the pastry out on a lightly floured work surface a little thicker than 1/8th of an inch, then cut out rounds about 3 ½ inches wide.
-Put a half-tablespoon of filling in the center of each, then dampen the edges of the circle and bring the edges into the middle, pinching together to seal well.
-Put on a parchment-lined baking tray smooth side up, and squash slightly until flattened.
-Repeat with the rest and chill for 20 minutes.
+4. Roll the dough out on a lightly floured work surface 1/6-inch thick, then cut out rounds 3 ½ inches wide.
+Put a half-tablespoon of filling in the center of each round, then dampen the edges of the circle and pinch together, tucking in the corners and pinching well to make it into a purse, fully enclosing the filling.
+Place on a parchment-lined baking sheet smooth side up, and press down slightly with your hands until flattened.
+Chill for 20 minutes.

 Hazelnut Orange Cookies